Non-Markovianity in High-Dimensional Open Quantum Systems using Next-generation Multicore Optical Fibers: Conclusions

 \section{Conclusions}

-Applying quantum technology in practical scenarios is bound to decoherence and dissipation, which are intrinsically related to environmental noise and outweigh the advantages that quantum systems could provide.
-In this context, studying open quantum systems and non-Markovianity is a relevant topic, as it could provide bright insights for fault-tolerant quantum communication tasks, real-world system evolution, or even practical quantum memories \cite{Mandayam2023}.
+Applying quantum technologies in practical scenarios requires the study of decoherence, which is intrinsically related to environmental noise, that can outweigh the advantages that quantum systems could provide.
+In this context, studying open quantum systems and non-Markovianity is a relevant topic, as it could provide bright insights for fault-tolerant quantum communication tasks, real-world system evolution, or even practical quantum memories \cite{Mandayam2023,buscemi_information_2024}.

-We have shown that multicore optical fibers provide a suitable platform to implement NM maps through the probabilistic application of simple unitary operations.
-The set of errors used in our analysis serves as a reliable proving ground that can be extended to include more noisy operations affecting open systems in actual communication networks.
-In particular, the maps in our model are formed by unital channels, which in the qudit case have different properties than their qubit couterpart \cite{unitalqb,Nielsen}.
-We have shown that the evolution of several channel characteristics deviates from the Markov hypothesis, leading to an interval where an information backflow from the environment to the system is observable as a revival of different channel capacities.
-We have shown that such information backflow enables the use of the system as a quantum vault, where information is harder to retrieve along the evolution than at the end of it.
-The quantum vault is a versatile protocol not only due to its simplicity but also because it can be extended to other operational capacities besides the ones studied here.
-For instance, the effect of NM on state distinguishability can find a direct application in bipartite secret sharing or secure key distribution.
+We have shown that multicore optical fibers provide a suitable platform to implement NM maps in higher dimensions through the probabilistic application of unitary operations in each fiber core optical mode.
+We used such technique in a proof-of-principle experiment to show that under a restricted scenario for phase flips, if the multicore fiber is used as a quantum memory, NM maps may lead the system evolution to a regime where information backflow from the environment to the system is observed.
+Thus, enabling the use of the system as a quantum vault where information is harder to retrieve along the evolution than at the end of it.